aman04pandey-svg/sql-business-insights/INTERPRETATIONS.md

 Measures the time between consecutive purchases for customers who purchase more than once.

 ### Key business finding
-The analysis helps understand how frequently customers return and identifies typical repeat-purchase intervals.
+The analysis shows that repeat customers place their next order after an average of 10.36 days, with a median interval of 6 days and a 90th-percentile interval of 27 days.
+The analysis identifies 3,443 customers with repeat orders, indicating that a substantial customer base returns for additional purchases.

 ### What I would investigate next
 I would investigate whether repeat purchase frequency differs by product category, acquisition channel, or customer segment.